accessibility-in-practice/code-listings/README.md

 ## Repository Structure

-Each folder maps to a chapter in the book:
+- `code` — Example code and listings used throughout the book, organized by chapter:
   - `chapter_2/` — People, technologies and fundamental techniques
   - `chapter_3/` — Make content easy to perceive
   - `chapter_4/` — Make text easy to understand
   - `chapter_5/` — Ensure effective navigation and interaction
   - ...

 - `guides` — Living manuals on various aspects, including:
   - `DevTools` — Using DevTools for accessibility checks